othyn/tools-plus-plus/README.md

 ## Development

+To view reference Minecraft files; assets, classes, etc. see the `Java Dependencies` window in the VSCode explorer sidebar.
+Then under `mods > Project and External Dependencies > forgeSrc-1.12.2-14.23.5.2847.jar` (or whatever Forge decomiled Minecraft to whilst running the gradle task to decompile it).
+Then within that Java package, there will be all of the reference structure and data of the game in its OG form.
+E.g. `<forge>/assets/minecraft` matches the structure of `mods/src/main/resources/assets/toolsplusplus`.

 Once you are ready to test in the Minecraft client, simply run the Gradle task `mods > forgegradle > runClient`.
+Sometimes I've found VSCode bugs out and gets stuck binding the run arrow to a specific gradle task, regardless of which one you are hovering over and when you click it.
+If it does this, right click on the gradle task and click "Run Task" instead of clicking the rows run button.

 ## Building & Releasing